CaptainAxolotl/additional-origins/README.md

 	-   Nether Inhabitant: Your natural spawn will be in the Nether.
 	+   Fire Immunity: You are immune to all types of fire damage.
 	+   Wither: When you hit an enemy in melee you inflict them with the wither effect.
+	+   True Skeleton: Other skeletons are passive towards you.
 	-   Fragile: You have three less hearths of health than humans.

 **Axolotl:**